Night4dead/C_Pacman/README.md

 ###init of the player

-When launching the game you'll be asked if you want to view the scoreboard or not, if you do answer yes, you will be displayed the 5 top scores of each game mode.

-If you answered no, you'll be prompted to select the game mode, there are three :
+When launching the game you'll be prompted to select the game mode, there are three :

 `1`: easy ------> grid has a size of 10x6, and there are 2 ghosts chasing you, and a total of 30 points to collect.